collective/Products.Poi/Products/Poi/README.txt

 Contributing

  Poi is maintained using ArchGenXML (current svn or at least 1.4beta2), with a Poseidon model found in the model/ directory.
 Let's keep it that way.

+If you have contributed to Poi in some fashion, be sure to add yourself to the Credits section!

 Credits

  o Design and development by Martin Aspeli <optilude@gmx.net>

+ o Bug fixes and general critiquing by Rocky Burt <rocky@serverzen.com>

  o Icons by Vidar Andersen, Black Tar, originally created for CMFCollector.